jakuski/website/src/content/projects/ones-and-zeroes.md

 The visual style of ones and zeroes is inspired by the following:

 I've always been a huge fan of Figma's brand.
-Their brand studio have created such a brilliant aesthetic for what could be considered boring old design software.
+Their brand studio have created such a brilliant aesthetic for what could be considered boring-old design software.

 ### Style Kit

 I built my own style kit (I don't call it a design system as I don't believe this is on that scale yet.) to ensure consistency within the app.
 It features a colour palette, custom hand-drawn pixel art icons, typographic styles, effect systems, a grid and a catalogue of interactive components to use.

-{% gallery %}
-{% galleryImage src="p/ones-and-zeros/stylekit" /%}
+{% image src="p/ones-and-zeros/stylekit" /%}
-{% /gallery %}

 {% link href=$links.project.styleKit newWindow=true %}View system32 style kit on Figma{% /link %}